HenrikSamuelsson/course-introduction-to-software-product-management/README.md

 # Software Product Management Specialization

-Notes related to taking courses in the specialization Introduction to Software Product Management, from University of Alberta in collaboration with Coursera.
+Material and personal notes related to taking the courses part of Software Product Management Specialization, from University of Alberta on the Coursera platform.